re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * Could have the Gateway transmit the ephemeris data to the Turtle Trackers to minimize the time the trackers remain on

 * Let the Other GPS module run for awhile and record the log.
 DO that again tomorrow and comapre the data (and see if the data even saved overnight)
+* Both the original and the NEO-6M GPS's DID NOT save the data (at least not long enough to be useful).
+After 16 hours, the set configuration and almanac data was gone)
+    * 1 hour intervals may be okay